Someone Else's Life

 The two children – twins, a girl and a boy - on swings in the park, under bubbles in the bath, on sledges in the snow.

-He took roundabout ways home from work in the evening, peering down strange roads searching for landmarks he knew he’d only know when he saw them, coming to himself with a start, realising he was miles away from where he should be.
+He took roundabout ways home from work in the evening, peering down strange roads searching for landmarks he knew he’d know when he saw them, coming to himself with a start, realising he was miles away from where he should be.

 “At the pub again?”
 Helen asked him once when he was especially late back.
 “Good for you, there won’t be time when the baby arrives.”